nattlwy/oil-well-drilling-console-game-java/README.md

-# oil_well_drilling_console_game
-This is an oil well drilling game in console using Java.
+# This is an oil well drilling game in console using Java.
+Game Rules:
+You have 10 chances of guess.
+You have $100, each time of drilling costs you $10.
+Board X coordinate: 0 - 4,  Board Y coordinate: 0 - 4, Depth: 0 - 9
+Game ends when you have collected all oils or you have used all the funds.